 Pork tenderloin is a delicious and tender cut of pork.
 You might be worried about price considering how much a beef tenderloin costs.
 But compare the pork to some nice pork chops and you’ll see there isn’t much of a difference.
 Since the meat is so lean I use a butter sauce to moisten things.

 This delicious and tender cut of pork goes nicely with the capsicum and a smooth/rich sauce of butter and balsamic vinegar.

 Browning the tenderloin before finishing in the oven seals the juices in to keep as much moisture as possible.
 My method is to use the same pan on the stovetop and in the oven so a cast iron skillet is the best possible tool.
 If you don’t have one many pans can handle oven heat up to a certain point if you check with the manufacturer.

-Season the pork with salt & pepper or my All Purpose seasoning
+Season the pork with salt & pepper or seasoned salt.

 - Preheat the oven to 200C (400F)